stephencz/rowan-ci-capstone/README.md

 # rowan-ci-capstone
 The source code for my Computing and Informatics Capstone course project at Rowan University.
-The project is a group project in which each team member has to collect data from an API, store the data in a database, and create some project that uses the data.
+The project is a group project in which each team member has to collect data from an API, store the data in a database, and create some website or application that uses the data.

-For our project we are making a website which displays the top fifty highest rated games according to the IGDB API.
+For our project we made a website which displays the top fifty highest rated video games of all time according to the [IGDB API](https://www.igdb.com/api).
-Additionally, the website will display information about the game such as its publishers, release date, ESBR and PEGI ratings, YouTube videos showing off gameplay/trailers, and other information.
+Along side data about each of the games, we retrieved the top five YouTube videos, Bing image search results, and Reddit posts for each game.

+## Project Members

+* Stephen Czekalski (IGDB)
+* Muntaha Tamanna (YouTube)
+* Matthew Nicora (Reddit)
+* Matt Stefano (Bing Image Search)

 ## Top Fifty Games

+Here are the Top Fifty Games at the time of the project:

 * Super Mario World
 * The Legend of Zelda: A Link to the Past